- Institutional Review Board (IRB) Approval

 - Request for exemption from the prohibition on profit

 A change for a new indication for use of an approved HUD (e.g., for a different disease or condition) requires a new original HDE application and not a supplement (21 CFR 814.110).

-As a check on postmarket safety, the Food and Drug Administration Amendments Act of 2007 (FDAAA) required the FDA’s Pediatric Advisory Committee (PAC) to conduct an annual review of HDE approved pediatric devices permitted to make a profit to ensure that the HDE remains appropriate for the pediatric populations.
-In addition, the PAC conducts an annual review of adverse events for these devices.
+As a check on postmarket safety, the Food and Drug Administration Amendments Act of 2007 (FDAAA) required the FDA's Pediatric Advisory Committee (PAC) to conduct an annual review of HDE approved pediatric devices permitted to make a profit to ensure that the HDE remains appropriate for the pediatric populations.
+In addition, the PAC conducts a periodic review of adverse events for these devices.
 For further information, please refer to the Pediatric Advisory Committee webpage.